ilicloudy/azurebasics/README.md

 Virtual Machine- Ubuntu provisioned in Server Subnet Username and Password of Virtual Machine are stored in Azure Key Vault.

---Note--: NSG for Azure Bastion subnet is provisioned according to official documentation of Azure.
+*Note*: NSG for Azure Bastion subnet is provisioned according to official documentation of Azure.

 ***